 Welcome to my March reading wrap-up:

-4 were Library Books, 7 were E-books and 6 were from my physical TBR pile
+Of these: 2 were a Library Books, 7 were E-books and 3 were from my physical TBR pile

-8 of the I books read were written (or in the case of one edited) by Australian authors
+And: 7 of the books read were written by Australian authors.

-My 8 Australian authors this month were Lily Malone, Katherine Howell, Kate Forsyth, Loretta Hill, Notti Thistledore, Judy McKerr and Fiona Higgins.
-Lindy Cameron edited 10 Australian authors in her non-fiction book of short stories.
-4 of the Australian authors mentioned I read for the first time.
-An Australian author is defined by me as either an Australian born author no matter where they live and write in the world now, or an author who currently lives and writes in Australia even though they may have been born elsewhere.
+My Australian authors this month were 4 of the new-for-me authors Patricia Wrightson, Leonie Rogers, Fiona Palmer and Phil Cummings as well Juliet Madison, Michael Robotham et al and Kaz Delaney.
+Just to clarify an Australian author is defined by me as either an Australian born author no matter where they live and write in the world now, or an author who currently lives and writes in Australia even though they may have been born elsewhere.

-So without further ado – here is the list of books that I read during March:
+So without further delay – here is the list of books that I read during March:

 A = Excellent Stuff – a real page turner and hard to put down